Moselle loop Bremm

 12. Neumagen-Dhron

 Do you know the oldest wine village in Germany?
 You do now.
-It’s Neumagen-Dhron on the Moselle.
+It’s Neumagen-Dhron on the Mosel River.
 The Romans were already growing wine and trading here 2,000 years ago.
 In various excavations, a total of 4 ships belonging to a Roman wine merchant from the 3rd century were also found here.

 13. Roman Villa Urbana

-It should be clear by now that the Romans are responsible for winegrowing on the Moselle.
+It should be clear by now that the Romans are responsible for winegrowing on the Mosel River.
 The Roman villa near Longuich is a particularly impressive architectural remnant from Roman times.
 This is a magnificent Roman estate with a bathing complex, which has also been rebuilt and which you can visit free of charge.

 Römische Villa Urbana